staking-foundation/docs/docs/16-obol-ssv.md

 7. Self-healing Network: Diva has secure resharing mechanisms to eject failing operators and recover network liveliness, while SSV does not have this feature.
 8. No Trusted Committees: Diva replaces trusted committees with Zero-Knowledge alternatives, making it more resistant to manipulation.

-While both SSV and Diva offer unique validating solutions, Diva emerges as a superior choice for those seeking a decentralized and resilient staking protocol integrated with Distribute.d Validators.
+While both SSV and Diva offer unique validating solutions, Diva emerges as a superior choice for those seeking a decentralized and resilient staking protocol integrated with Distributed Validators.

 ## Diva = Liquid Staking + DVT + Economic model